CodeTipslll/DiscordBot/Instructions.md

 # DiscordBot
 How to create Discord bot
-1) Download Visaul studio or any other c# text editor
+1) Go to Discord and create a bot
-2) Copy the code named main.cs an paste it in your editor
+2) Download a c# editor
-3) Then copy the code named command into a new window
+3) Copy and paste the code named main.cs into your project
-4) If there is any problem cont me on instagram
+4)